bluz71/things_with_js/README.md

     that: removes the form, shows the _New Thing_ button and appends the newly created **Thing** to the **Things** table via a partial.

+  * The _Edit_ action upon submission does a Javascript redirection by setting the _window.location_ property.